 In order to continue supporting Canadians and restart the Canadian economy, it is important to make policy changes that help home buyers and homeowners while ensuring the health of the real estate market.
-The AIC believes that the following recommendations will help to support consumer confidence and allow Canadians to access the most competitive rates available.
 Small changes can make a big difference for millions of Canadians who have lost their jobs, lost their savings, or have otherwise been financially impacted by the pandemic.
 We urge the Government of Canada to implement these recommendations to support Canadians and the economic recovery.